German Shorthaired Pointer Information & Dog Breed Facts

 Are they senior citizens friendly dogs?
 How well do German Shorthaired Pointer dogs get along with the elderly people?
 What is the Deutscher Kurzhaariger Vorstehhund temperament with senior people?
 Are German Shorthaired Pointer dogs good for elderly owners? | German Shorthaired Pointers are usually recommended for elderly people. |

-Service Dog
+Service Dog Capability

-Are they good as service dogs?
-Can German Shorthaired Pointer be a guide dog?
-Are they used as seeing-eye dogs? | Not really This breed generally not used as a service dog.
+Can a German Shorthaired Pointer be a service dog?
+Learn about the German Shorthaired Pointer's service work potential. | Not really This breed generally not used as a service dog.
 A service dog is a term used in the USA to refer to any type of assistance dog specifically trained to help people who have disabilities, such as visual impairment, hearing impairments, mental disorders, seizures, mobility impairment, and diabetes.
 Service dogs are protected under the ADA (Americans with Disabilities Act).

 German Shorthaired Pointer is not the best breed for service purposes. |